The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

-If this essay inspires you to action, then I invite you to help us distribute millions of The Patriot’s highly-acclaimed Patriot’s Primer on American Liberty booklets.
+If this essay inspires you to action, then I invite you to help us distribute millions of The Patriot Post’s highly acclaimed Patriot’s Primer on American Liberty booklets.
 As a preface on Liberty, “endowed by [our] Creator,” these pocket guides are a vital educational resource for Patriots of all ages.
-They are available for bulk purchase and distribution for students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations and other groups.
+They are available for bulk purchase and distribution for students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations, and other groups.

 (This content may not be reproduced, in whole or in part, without written permission from the author, Mark Alexander.)